umbrellio/verifly/README.md

 end
 ```

-In addition to Applicator power, you also can nest your verifiers
+In addition to Applicator's power, you also can nest your verifiers
-to split some logic
+to split the logic

 ```lang=ruby
 class MyVerifier < Verifly::Verifier